smkhizar/frontend-technical-test/SOLUTION.md

 ---

-### Why did you choose this particulare boilerplate or framework?
+### Why did you choose this particular boilerplate or framework?

 Answer: